michaelmcshinsky/react-firebase-boilerplate/README.md

 ### Firestore

-The starter kit makes use of redux-firebase to give you access to firestore (and the realtime database) to manage all your data needs.
+The boilerplate makes use of redux-firebase to give you access to firestore (and the realtime database) to manage all your data needs.
 With the use of hooks, you have access to your firebase instance throughout the app.
 As well, basic firestore rules are set for data security in the firestore.rules file at the root of the project.

 ### Functions